lukacs-m/MerkleTree/README.md

 The factory can create two types of Merkle tree that don't process the odd nodes the same way.
 The `createMerkleTree` function returns a merkle tree taht when containing odd numbers of node will pump the hash of the child node to the parent.
-The `createRealMerkleTree` function treas the odd node in a different way.
+The `createCommonMerkleTree` function treas the odd node in a different way.
 It will duplicate the child node hash et create a hash from the addition of the childs duplicated hash value.
 This results in a parent having a different hash from it single  child.

 ## Testing